Schwarzeisc00l/Bread-bot/README.md

 **sudo apt install nodejs** for Linux.

-Create a folder, drag everything inside and then right click and open as command windows in Windows and open in Terminal for Linux.
+Create a folder, drag everything inside, extrack the node modules too.
+And then right click and open as command windows in Windows and open in Terminal for Linux.